 Weather in Pakistan.

-What is the best time to visit Pakistan?
+Best time to visit Pakistan?

 Pakistan is an all year round destination but you cannot visit all of Pakistan all year round due to the extreme weather Pakistan has.